bolderbrush10/SearchlightAssault/README.md

     - Also probably want to vary up the grass a bit, add some decoratives on the existing map

 ### Code:
-- To handle large crowds better:
-  After clearing a raised alarm, immediately spawn a spotter again.

 - Handle cloning entities / brush cloning map areas

 - Searchlight brightness decreases during brownout